Technology-Notes/zacmanchester-kicksat-wiki/Home.md

-## Welcome to the KickSat wiki!
+## Welcome to the KickSat Wiki!

-This is where you will be able to find information on how to program and debug a Sprite development board, as well as code examples and other technical information.
-Click the "Pages" tab above to navigate to different parts of the wiki.
+### Click the "Pages" tab above to navigate to different parts of the wiki.